daffainfo/ctf-writeup/vikeCTF 2023/Cipher Cracking/README.md

 > I've been sitting here for days, listening to the radio and writing down dots and dashes.
 I'm starting to feel like one of those old-timey codebreakers, you know?
 To be honest, I have no idea what it all means!
 Think you can help me out?

 ## About the Challenge
-We have been given a file (You can download the file [here](1N73rC3P710N.enc)).
+We were given a file (You can download the file [here](1N73rC3P710N.enc)).
 If we check the file, the file contain some morse code

 ![preview](images/preview.png)